Skip to content

 Individual bindings may be marked as a priority, which means they will be checked prior to the bindings of the focused widget.
 This feature is often used to create hot-keys on the app or screen.
 Such bindings can not be disabled by binding the same key on a widget.

 You can create priority key bindings by setting priority=True on the Binding object.
-Textual uses this feature to add a default binding for Ctrl+C so there is always a way to exit the app.
-Here's the bindings from the App base class.
-Note the first binding is set as a priority:
+Textual uses this feature to add a default binding for Ctrl+Q so there is always a way to exit the app.
+Here's the BINDINGS from the App base class.
+Note the quit binding is set as a priority:

 BINDINGS = [